lszabados/GoIPSms/GoIPSmsServer.md

 Raise `OnHangup` when receive HANGUP data from GoIP device.
 Not documented event!!!

+Raise `OnExpiry` when receive EXPIRY data from GoIP device.
+Not documented event!!!

 Raise `OnCellListChanged` when receive changed cell list from GoIP device.